dawidbudzynski/gameweb_python_django/README.md

 **http://dawidb.pythonanywhere.com**

 **Main functions:**
-- recommending new games based on user's taste
+- recommending new games based on user's preferences
 - displaying gaming and tech news using API from sites like: Polygon, IGN, The Verge and TechRadar

 **Requirements:**